Logic Masters Deutschland e.V.

 Normal sudoku rules apply.

-Entropic Lines: Any set of three sequential cells along an entropic line must contain a low (1,2,3), middle (4,5,6), and high (7,8,9) digit.
+Entropic Lines: Any set of three sequential cells along a peach line must contain one low digit (1,2,3), one middle digit (4,5,6), and one high digit (7,8,9).
 An entropic line of length 2 may not contain two digits from the same strata.

 Numbered Rooms: Clues outside the grid indicate the digit which has to be placed in the Nth cell in the corresponding direction, where N is the digit placed in the first cell in that direction.

-Every Numbered Rooms clue forms an Entropic Lines starting from the N to Nth cell.
-(Note: N =1 is possible)
+Every Numbered Rooms clue forms a straight Entropic Lines starting from the N to Nth cell (Length 1 lines is possible).

 My youtube channel on solving sudoku: Crusader Puzzle